Religious Education Assessment at St Edmund’s

 -

-Monday AM: Celebration of the Word Assembly
+Monday AM: Whole-school Celebration of the Word (linked to Sunday Gospel)

 -